construction calculator

 Roof area (sq ft)

 Total surface area of the roof to be covered with shingles, in square feet.
-Include all planes you plan to shingle.
-If needed, sum length × width for each section.
+Include every roof plane you intend to shingle; for each section, multiply length by width and add the results together.

 Waste allowance (%)

-Extra percentage added to cover starter strips, ridge/hip shingles, cut waste, and damaged bundles.
-Simple gable roofs may use 5–10%; complex hips/valleys may need 10–15% or more.
+Extra percentage added to cover starter strips, ridge/hip shingles, cut waste at valleys and rakes, and damaged or mis‑cut bundles.
+Simple gable roofs may use 5–10%; complex hip and valley roofs may need 10–15% or more.

 How it works

-We apply your waste allowance percentage to account for starter courses, ridge caps, hips/valleys, and cutting waste: adjusted area = roof area × (1 + waste%).
+We apply your waste allowance percentage to account for starter courses, ridge caps, hips/valleys, and cutting waste: adjusted area = roof area × (1 + waste% ÷ 100).

-We convert the adjusted area into roofing squares by dividing by 100 (since one square = 100 sq ft).
+We convert the adjusted area into roofing squares by dividing by 100 (since one roofing square is defined as 100 square feet of roof coverage).

 Formula